|

 need special hardware to use CommView for WiFi?

-A. Yes, you need a
+A. Yes, you

-this product.
-When CommView for WiFi is not running, your adapter
+CommView for WiFi is not running, your adapter will be able to

-will be able to communicate with other wireless hosts or access
+communicate with other wireless hosts or access points, just like

-your adapter will be put in passive, promiscuous monitoring
+be put in passive, promiscuous monitoring mode.

 Q. My